Josee9988/project-template/README.md

 * After **[generating your new repo with this template](https://github.com/Josee9988/project-template/generate)**, make sure to, right after you clone it, run the script `SETUP_TEMPLATE.sh`.

 * Then you will be presented with all the files modified with your project details and information.
-It is very important to **manually review every file** to check if it fits your requirements and perform any necessary changes to customize the project as you want.
+It is very important to **manually review every file** to check if it fits your requirements and performs any necessary changes to customize the project as you want.

 * If you are using **Windows** and you don't know how to execute the `SETUP_TEMPLATE.sh` script:
   1. Install **[git for Windows](https://git-scm.com/download/win)**.